allegroai/clearml-docs/docs/webapp/applications/apps_gpu_compute.md

 * Console - The log shows updates of cloud instances being spun up/down.

 :::tip Console Debugging
-To make the autoscaler console log show additional debug information, change an active app instance’s log level to DEBUG:
+To make the autoscaler console log show additional debug information, change an active app instance's log level to DEBUG:
-1. Go to the app instance task’s page > **CONFIGURATION** tab > **USER PROPERTIES** section
+1. Go to the app instance task's page > **CONFIGURATION** tab > **USER PROPERTIES** section
 1. Hover over the section > Click `Edit` > Click `+ADD PARAMETER`
 1. Input `log_level` as the key and `DEBUG` as the value of the new parameter.

 ![Autoscaler debugging](../../img/webapp_autoscaler_debug_log.png)

-The console’s log level will update in the autoscaler's next iteration.
+The console's log level will update in the autoscaler's next iteration.
 :::

 :::tip EMBEDDING CLEARML VISUALIZATION